redwoodjs/redwoodjs-com-archive/docs/prerender.md

 </details>

 <details>

-<summary>If you don't prerender your 404s, but have prerendered all your other pages</summary>
+<summary>If you don't prerender your 404s, but prerender all your other pages</summary>
 You can add a 404 redirect if you want:

 ```diff